-NOTICE IS HEREBY GIVEN that an annual meeting of shareholders of MAGELLAN AEROSPACE CORPORATION (the "Corporation") will be held at The Living Arts Centre, 4141 Living Arts Drive, Mississauga, Ontario, L5B 4B8 on Thursday, the 11th day of May, 2006, at 2:00 o'clock in the afternoon (Toronto time) for the following purposes:
+NOTICE IS HEREBY GIVEN that an annual meeting of shareholders of MAGELLAN AEROSPACE CORPORATION (the "Corporation") will be held at The Living Arts Centre, 4141 Living Arts Drive, Mississauga, Ontario, L5B 4B8 on Tuesday, the 12th of May, 2009, at 2:00 o'clock in the afternoon (Toronto time) for the following purposes:

-- 1. to receive the consolidated financial statements of the Corporation for its financial year ended December 31, 2005, together with the report of the auditors thereon; - 2. to elect directors; - 3. to appoint auditors, with remuneration to be fixed by the directors; and - 4. to transact such further or other business as may properly come before the meeting or any adjournment thereof.
+- 1. to receive the consolidated financial statements of the Corporation for its financial year ended December 31, 2008, together with the report of the auditors thereon; - 2. to set the number of directors to be elected at nine and to elect directors for the ensuing year; - 3. to appoint auditors, with remuneration to be fixed by the directors; and - 4. to transact such further or other business as may properly come before the meeting or any adjournment thereof.

-DATED at Mississauga, Ontario, this 17th day of March, 2006.
+DATED at Mississauga, Ontario, this 24th day of March, 2009.